Target (observed) data#

 2. by storing snapshots of the target time series data and/or oracle output in the hub repository in the target-data folder.

-Following general conventions for storage of code related to modeling hubs, we recommend that any code for data access be provided in a separate repository following standard language-specific packaging guidelines, or if the code is small in scope it can be placed within the src folder of the hub’s repository.
+Following general conventions for storage of code related to modeling hubs, we recommend that any code for data access be provided in a separate repository following standard language-specific packaging guidelines, or if the code is small in scope, it can be placed within the src folder of the hub’s repository.